Wangata/mjengosmart/README.md

 Getting Started
 Before you get started, there are some prior conditions or prerequisites required by your system.
-Make sure that your system:
+Make sure that your system

 Has a good installer:
 In the process, you will be downloading multiple software packages, so in order to have a fluent and hassle-free process, you need a decent installer or a package manager.